Fast Mixing of Quantum Spin Chains at All Temperatures: Introduction

-\textbf{Contribution statement.} C.F.C. conceived and developed the framework for an initial proof through the nonphysical generator $\CK$.
-T.B. joined the project later and contributed to obtaining the tight spectral gap through~\cite{kastoryano2016commuting}.
+\textbf{Contribution statement.} CF.C. conceived and developed the framework for a spectral recursion via the nonphysical generator $\CK$ and guided the collaboration with T.B.
+T.B. later joined the project towards obtaining a tight spectral gap by adapting the framework~\cite{kastoryano2016commuting}.
 All authors contributed to writing and revising the manuscript.